keboola/connection-docs/storage/file-uploads/index.md

 majority of KBC File Storage contains duplicates of your table data, the whole storage does not count towards your project quota.

+## Limits
+Maximum allowed size of uploaded file is currently 5GB (5 368 709 120 bytes exactly).
+This applies to both file and table uploads.
+Actual table size may be bigger, because it is uploaded as compressed file.